xdevguild/buildo-begins/README.md

 - `buildo-begins set-special-roles-meta-esdt` - set special roles for Meta ESDT
 - `buildo-begins unset-special-roles-meta-esdt` - unset special roles for Meta ESDT
 - `buildo-begins create-meta-esdt` - create a new Meta ESDT, assets, attributes, etc.
+- `buildo-begins change-properties-meta-esdt` - change Meta ESDT token properties added when issuing the token, the `canUpgrade` property has to be previously assigned
 - `buildo-begins send-meta-esdt` - send Meta ESDT tokens

 Meta ESDTs are usually managed and used through smart contracts, but here you can issue, create and also set optional attributes as strings.